Rockford Rage: History

 The league was founded in mid-2006 by Rebecca Engebretson and others, with its first practices held in the parking lot of a Borders bookstore.
 Its first bout was played in December, 2006, an interleague contest between the Demolition Dolls and the Screw City Slammers, part of a four team inter-league squad that also included the Midwest Maulers and the Rollitas.
 The bout attracted 650 fans.
 In 2009, the league attracted attention for its abandonment of smoking breaks.
-This was the same year that the Rockford Rage converted into a traveling team format, forming an All Star team and a B team called the Rockford Rag Dolls.
-The B team and the inter-league teams have since been disbanded, leaving the current All Star roster.

 Rockford was accepted into the Women's Flat Track Derby Association Apprentice Program in September 2009, and became a full member of the WFTDA in June 2010.

-In 2016, the Indoor Sports Center was renovated to accommodate Soccer, so the Rockford Rage was forced to seek a new venue.
-While activity picked up as a travel team, local venues were few and far between, and the Boone County Fairgrounds was used as a temporary home in 2017.
-An agreement with the UW Sports Factory in downtown Rockford was struck in late 2017, and the announcement was made that the downtown Rockford venue would become their new home.
-March 24, 2018 will be the first time the Rockford Rage skates a home bout within the city limits of Rockford, IL.
+The league returned to competition in August 2022 after the COVID-19 pandemic interrupted its schedule.
+It had cancelled a March 2020 bout and had not competed since late 2019; its return bout, against the Kentucky Black-n-Bluegrass, was held at the UW Health Sports Factory.